bhardwajkonark/BackdropEngine/README.md

 ```

 **Note:** The package will automatically load the image from the Blob URL and use it as a background.

 ---

+## Support & Feedback

+If you have questions, suggestions, or encounter any issues, please open an issue or start a discussion on the repository.
+Contributions and feedback are always welcome!

+Thank you for using React Webcam Background Switcher.

+---